strmprivacy/docs/docs/03-quickstart/04-ccd/index.md

 ## Goal

-A Customer Cloud Deployment (or Self-Hosted Data Plane) is set of software components created by STRM Privacy, deployed in your infrastructure.
+A Customer Cloud Deployment (or Self-Hosted Installation) is set of software components created by STRM Privacy, deployed in your infrastructure.
 The goal is for your data and encryption keys, **never** having to leave your infrastructure, strengthening security even further regarding data owner privacy.